rathore-raj/next-await/README.md

-# 🚀 next-await
+# next-await 🚀

-`next-await` is a lightweight and intuitive npm package that simplifies handling slow data requests in your Next.js applications.
+🛠 `next-await` is a lightweight and intuitive npm package that simplifies handling slow data requests in your Next.js applications.
 It provides components `<Await>` and `<ClientAwait>` to help you use Suspense without creating a new component.

 ## Summary